 This myth absolutely makes no sense at all but for some reason people think of it as true, genetically speaking women are equally as strong as men pound for pound.

-Maybe you can’t lift the 100lb dumbbells that the guy is doing next to you but you can surely strive to do the 50lb ones which in comparison to the guys lift pound for pound is way more impressive.
+Maybe you can’t lift the 100lb dumbbells that the guy is doing next to you, but you can surely strive to do the 50lb ones which in comparison to what a man can lift, pound for pound is way more impressive.

 Think about it, if a guy weighs 220lbs and is lifting 100lbs dumbbells he is pressing less than half his body weight, if you are woman who can lift the 50lb dumbbells and you only weigh 120lbs you are equally as strong, the same thing goes for every exercise, if you want your body to change you need to put the work in and lift heavy!

-I need to lift light weights to stay toned
+2.- I need to lift light weights to stay toned: False

 The previous myth brings us to this one, why do women think they need to lift light?